dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### How can I paste HTML content as Markdown?

-If you use VSCode, you can use the [Markdown Kit](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-kit) extension.
+If you use VS Code, you can use the [Markdown Kit](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-kit) extension.
 Unfortunately this is not available in VSCodium at this time.

 ### Syncing Dendron between devices